 - Votes cost 1 penny each

-The Election Night Count in 2018 is being held at
+The Election Night Count in 2019 will be held

 - Candidates do not have produce birth certificates or be natural born citizens.
 The only rule is that they must have some involvement with Cuckfield though residency, work, or social connection.

-- They are usually (but need not be) associated with one of the Cuckfield pubs, but they can also be linked to one or more other Cuckfield organisations such as the Dramatic Society.
+- They are usually (but need not be) associated with one of the Cuckfield pubs, but they can also be linked to one or more other Cuckfield organisations such as the Dramatic Society or The Singing Allsorts!

 - .Candidates can raise funds to buy votes by any means, and candidates have come up with many imaginative methods and often raise considerable sums to go towards those much needed votes on election night.

 - Auctions and raffles for fantastic prizes generously donated by many companies and individuals